-The three channel tabs, labeled Tweeter, Midrange and Woofer are functionally identical.
+The three channel tabs, labelled Tweeter, Woofer and Subwoofer are functionally identical.
 The top left frame is used to import response files.
 The "select" button opens a file.
 The "show" checkbox turns display of the measured graph on or off.
 The Common Settings box controls global gain (for each channel), delay, and the visibility of plots.

-Each filter has up to 10 biquads, selected using the "Biquad Section" radio buttons in the middle.
+The amplified channels have up to 12 biquads, selected using the "Biquad Section" radio buttons in the middle.
+The Subwoofer lineout has only 6 biquads sections, for only simple filter settings.
 To the right is a settings area specific to the type of function selected.
 Unused biquads are set to unity.

 The selected biquad is edited by selecting a function and setting relevant parameters.
-Settings window